l1F21BSSE0506/vercel-frontend/backend/RAILWAY_DEPLOYMENT.md

 ## Troubleshooting Common Issues

 ### Build Failures
+- **Frontend Build Error**: If you see "vite build" errors, ensure Railway is using the root `railway.json` file that specifies `sourceDirectory: "backend"`
+- **Wrong Directory**: Railway should build from the `backend/` directory, not the root
-- Check that all dependencies are in `package.json`
+- Check that all dependencies are in `backend/package.json`
 - Ensure Node.js version compatibility (your project uses Node 22.x)
 - Check build logs for specific error messages